alexex1993/SimpleESP32Dictaphone/README.md

 - Audio Recording after start ESP32 or reset button on ESP32
 - Name of file use randomly for several recordings
 - Format audio: wav raw
-- Possibility to choose: record duration, volume level, buffer size and sample rate
+- Possibility to choose: record duration, volume level, buffer size and sample rate (show constants in code)

 ## Getting started